 Drill – An oil seal puller is the right job, but you might not have, instead carefully drill into the center of the seal, it helps start the screw.

-Fit screw – A rough thread screw is perfect for removing the seal, use two, one each side if you prefer.
+Fit screw – A rough thread screw is perfect for removing the seal, use two, one on each side if you prefer.

 Vice Grips – What would the world look like without the trusty vice-grips.

-Ease it out – Having a screw either side and two vice-grips will give you greater control when removing.
+Ease it out – Having a screw on either side and two vice-grips will give you greater control when removing.